microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 This slide introduces this section, which is an overview of pre-built AI and cognitive services.

+* What does that mean?

+* Give your app the capability to see, like the power of vision

+* How to speak and understand human language

+* General perspective: Understand things in general like documents, data, identify what, what the data is about, like a human would

 ### SLIDE: Enhance apps with humanlike capabilities

 The purpose of this slide it to explain AI services by way of example.
 These are services or features that previously required a human input, and can now be automated.

+There are lots of things you might want to do when it comes to enhancing apps

+- like adding a conversational interface, example a chat bot, we could do that with text or audio and talk with our bot

+- working with images and image data, example taking a picture and generating a caption, or search through photos based on content over their filename, e.g all the pictures of dogs

+- using human intuition and rearrange interface based on what the user "seems" to want to do, guide them based on business needs

+- translating content but also understanding the user

+- working with raw data, this is about learning to identify spikes and realize that a computer can do that for us and perhaps even do it better?

 ### SLIDE: Overview of Azure Cognitive Services